JCSDA/jedi-docs/docs/inside/jedi-components/mpas-jedi/diagnostics.rst

 A plot of analysis increments can help users to understand how the model analysis has adjusted to assimilated observations.
 You can calculate the analysis increment and make figures for different analysis fields by using :code:`mpas-bundle/mpas-jedi/graphics/plot_inc.py`.
-The following example is for visualizing the analysis increment of the Zonal component of reconstructed horizontal velocity.
+The following example is for visualizing the analysis increment of the zonal component of reconstructed horizontal velocity.

 .. code-block:: bash